alexnelsone/centralizedlogging.io/12-Create-GovCloud-Accounts.md

 ![40-configure-lza.png](images%2F40-configure-lza.png)

 For each account, an invitation for the root email, the email address used in the `accounts-config.yaml`. to join SSO.
 You DO NOT need to accept this invitation.

 For each of the security notifications (Low, Medium and High), a subscription notification for the SNS topics.
+You will need to confirm these subscriptions.

 ![41-configure-lza.png](images%2F41-configure-lza.png)